 The arms should squeeze tightly around the ball carrier’s legs to use proper technique.

-The head is placed on the side of the ball carrier, which is different from the “head across” technique frequently taught.
-According to coach Smith, taking the head out of the tackle is more effective and prohibits cutbacks.
+The head is placed on the side of the ball carrier, unlike the “head across” technique frequently taught.
+According to Coach Smith, taking the head out of the tackle is more effective and prohibits cutbacks.

 Coach Smith uses the “cheek to cheek” coaching cue, meaning the tackler should put his cheek on the side of the runner’s lower cheek.
 This coaching cue forces the tackler to get low enough to strike the legs and make an impactful tackle.